 How Does the Tax Credit Work?

-If passed, the new homeowner would file for the first-time homebuyer tax credit on their taxes.
+If the bill passed, the new homeowner would file for the first-time homebuyer tax credit on their taxes.
 The credit would first be used to offset any taxes owed by the homebuyer.
 Then, as a refundable tax credit, the homebuyer would get money back on top of the amount of the credit after their tax bill had been paid.

 Taxpayers must stay in the home for the duration of the tax year in order to receive the credit.
 If the property is sold within four years, taxpayers may need to pay a portion of the tax credit back.
 The amount is subject to a schedule, which is as follows: